Living in the Moment: How ISFPs Thrive in a Fast-Paced World

 Incorporating Mindfulness into Daily Routines

-We’ve talked about what mindfulness is and how to practice it, but how do we make it a consistent part of our lives?
+We’ve talked about mindfulness and how to practice it, but how do we make it a consistent part of our lives?
 The trick is in the routine.
 Integrating mindfulness into our daily routine ensures that it becomes a natural part of our day, like a friendly habit that greets us every morning.

 Start small.
 Maybe it’s taking a mindful moment with your morning coffee, where you savor each sip.
 Or perhaps it’s a five-minute breathing exercise before bed.
-The idea is to anchor these practices at certain points in your day, so they become as habitual as brushing your teeth.
+The idea is to anchor these practices at certain points in your day so they become as habitual as brushing your teeth.

 Living in the moment: how isfps thrive in a fast-paced world